-Risk management & credit control is a core unit within the Issuer.
-The role of risk management is to oversee, monitor and manage risk in the Issuer's operations.
-Risk management reports on risk to internal and external stakeholders and ensures that all limits on risk are adhered to and in line with the Issuer's risk appetite as defined by the Board of Directors.
-Credit control is accountable for the execution of the credit process in accordance with credit rules and credit policies.
+The Risk Management and Credit Control division is a core division of the Issuer.
+The role of Risk Management is to oversee, monitor and manage risk in the Issuer's operations.
+Risk Management reports on risks to internal and external stakeholders and ensures that risk limits are adhered to and in line with the Issuer's risk policy as defined by the Board of Directors.
+Credit Control is accountable for the execution of the credit process in accordance with credit policies.

-OPERATIONS & INFORMATION TECHNOLOGY
+OPERATIONS AND INFORMATION TECHNOLOGY

-The operations and information technology division ("IT") are responsible for a number of important support functions such as the Issuer's IT platform, systems and software development.
-Further IT's responsibilities include branch services, back office, quality management and operational services.
+The operations and information technology division (IT) is responsible for operational services, branch services, back office functions, legal collection, the Issuer's IT platform and systems and software development.